 You use many services.

-You are about to use services or be placed in a care facility (
+You are about to use services or be placed in a care facility (like a long-term care facility or Psychiatric Residential Treatment Facility)

 Special needs behavior that may be disruptive or uncooperative.

 Your protected class, medical condition or history means you will probably need many future services or expensive future services.